LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/rest-practical.rst

 Identifying the Resource
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Paths are used to identify the resource.
+Paths are used to identify the resource being interacted with.
 Recall the hierarchal nature of resources where an entity only exists within a collection.
 RESTful APIs separate the resources they expose into one or more resource entry-points.
-As the name implies, these entry-points are the start of the hierarchy and identify each top-level resource collection.

 Let's consider two resources exposed by a RESTful API:

 .. admonition:: Example

-   The Coding Events API would have the following familiar resources (among others):
+   The CodingEvents API would have the following familiar resources (among others):

    .. list-table:: Resource and corresponding collection entry-point

       * - Resource
         - ``CodingEvent``
         - ``Tag``
-      * - Collection entry-point
+      * - Path
         - ``/events``
         - ``/tags``